 |Work undertaken by the Applicant / Experience gained by the Applicant|

 |Period of employment|

-In the case of a law firm, the verification letter should be issued by a partner of the firm on the firm's letterhead.
+In the case of a law firm, the verification letter should be issued by a partner of the firm on the firm’s letterhead.
 It is not necessary to provide several verification letters from various partners in the same firm.
-In the case of a company, the verification letter should be issued by an officer at managerial level in the company on the company's letterhead (paragraph K on pages 31-32 of the 2021 Information Package of the Examination).
+In the case of a company, the verification letter should be issued by an officer at managerial level in the company (such as the applicant’s supervisor) on the company’s letterhead (paragraph K on pages 32-33 of the 2022 Information Package of the Examination).

-Exemption from Head VI may be granted if, at the time of applying to sit the Examination, the Applicant has already completed a course on Hong Kong Constitutional Law provided by the University of Hong Kong, City University of Hong Kong or The Chinese University of Hong Kong.
+Exemption from Head VI may be granted if, at the time of applying to sit the Examination, an applicant has already completed a course on Hong Kong Constitutional Law provided by the University of Hong Kong, City University of Hong Kong or The Chinese University of Hong Kong.
 If the course on Hong Kong Constitutional Law was provided by other institutions, applicants are required to provide the syllabus and academic transcript for consideration by the OLQE Eligibility and Exemption Committee and any such application will be determined on a case-by-case basis.
-The completion of a course on the Constitutional Law of an overseas jurisdiction is not sufficient for exemption purpose (page 26 of the 2021 Information Package of the Examination).
+The completion of a course on the Constitutional Law of an overseas jurisdiction is not sufficient for exemption purpose (page 27 of the 2022 Information Package of the Examination).